NyckelAI/outboundblock/README.md

 ## MarketingBlock vs OutboundBlock

-By default the script breaks these apart, with OutboundBlock refering to spammy 1:1 sales outbound emails, and MarketingBlock being focused more on 1:many marketing newsletters.
+By default the script breaks these apart, with OutboundBlock refering to spammy 1:1 sales outbound emails, and MarketingBlock being 1:many marketing newsletters.
 We'd love feedback to understand if this bifurcation is needed, or if we should just combine them into one spam folder.

 ## How to block domains from being sent to Nyckel